-- 76. The undertaking shall apply objective criteria set out under chapter 3.4 of ESRS 1 using appropriate quantitative and/or qualitative thresholds to assess the materiality of current and potential impacts, which is based on severity and, for potential impacts, also likelihood (see chapter 3.6 Setting thresholds for impact materiality). - 77.
+- 82. The ESRS requires that undertakings apply objective criteria set out under chapter 3.4 of ESRS 1 using appropriate quantitative and/or qualitative thresholds to assess the materiality of current and potential impacts, which is based on severity and, for potential impacts, also likelihood (see chapter 3.6 Deep dive on impact materiality Setting thresholds for impact materiality). - 83.
 Therefore, the undertaking shall go through the list of impacts defined in step B above and apply the criteria determined for severity, which are scale, scope and irremediable character of the impact for actual negative impacts.
 For potential negative impacts, the undertaking estimates also the likelihood of the impact occurring and maps it to the relevant time horizon.
-For actual positive impacts, the criteria are scale and scope and for future positive impacts, the undertaking shall also estimate the likelihood of occurrence. - 78.
+For actual positive impacts, the criteria are scale and scope and for future positive impacts, the undertaking shall also estimate the likelihood of occurrence. - 84.
+Depending on the kind of impact, it may not always be necessary to examine all three dimensions of severity to assess whether it is material or not.
+For example, when there is an established scientific consensus about the severity of a particular kind of environmental impact the company can conclude that it is, indeed, material without conducting an in-depth analysis of scale, scope and irremediability.
+Therefore, the undertaking shall exercise judgement, informed by the available evidence and based on its specific facts and circumstances, to assess whether the severity characteristics are to be assessed individually or altogether for a given impact. - 85.
 Stakeholder engagement (including workers and their representatives) informs this step of the materiality assessment as key affected stakeholders could help assess, validate and ensure completeness of the final list of material impacts; in particular, for the scale and irremediable character determination and for the estimation of likelihood.
-Likewise, internal engagement with the undertaking's business functions and employees could also help to assess, validate and ensure completeness of the outcome. - 79.
+Likewise, internal engagement with the undertaking's business functions and employees could also help to assess, validate and ensure completeness of the outcome.

+86. Chapter 3.6 Deep dive on impact materiality - Setting thresholds for impact materiality provides detailed guidance on the application of impact materiality criteria and thresholds.
 Chapter 5.1 FAQ on impact materiality provides further guidance on impact materiality.
-See also chapter 4.3 Leverage from international instruments of due diligence.
+See also chapter 4.3 Leveraging international instruments of due diligence.